 During the year ended December 31, 2023, the Company made a strategic acquisition of certain assets of Sora ID, Inc., a one-click know your customer ("KYC") solution which provides technology that is KYC compliant, and is transferable across financial institutions - creating a unique, reusable verification product.
-Additionally, during the year ended December 31, 2021, the Company acquired Whyline, Inc., our virtual queuing technology that enables customers to manage lines, and also acquired certain assets of Atlas Certified, LLC, our automated solution to verify professional licenses and certification data across industries.

-Revenues and operating income (loss) related to these acquisitions for the years ended December 31, 2023, 2022, and 2021 were insignificant to the consolidated financial statements for all periods presented.
+Revenues and operating income (loss) related to these acquisitions for the years ended December 31, 2024 and 2023 were insignificant to the consolidated financial statements for all periods presented.
 See Note 3 within the consolidated financial statements included in this document for more information on acquisitions.